-By now you must have heard that Microsoft is moving away from basic authentication and that all client authentications will move to modern authentication.
-I blogged about this earlier which you can read here.
+By now you must have heard that Microsoft is moving away from Basic Authentication and that all client authentications will move to Modern Authentication, and I've blogged about this previously.

 Another thing that is happening is Microsoft moving away from TLS 1.0 and 1.1 and only allowing TLS 1.2 connections.
 This can have an impact on your organization too, so let’s have a look what is going to happen and why.

 SSL and TLS are acronyms that are used interchangeably.
 SSL stands for Secure Sockets Layer and TLS stands for Transport Layer Security.
 Most people think about Internet, browsers and security when talking about SSL and Email when talking about TLS.
 Understandable, but there is more…

 SSL is originally developed in the early nineties to encrypt communication client-server traffic so that this information cannot be sniffed across the wire.
 The last version of SSL was SSL 3.0, published in 1996.